 Structure and Organization

-The book of Proverbs has been referred to as a “collection of collections”, owing to its long history of composition.
-This is not a text penned by a single author writing from start to finish; rather, it is an anthology, a carefully curated collection of words of wisdom passed down through the generations.
+The Book of Proverbs has been referred to as a “collection of collections”, owing to its long history of composition.
+This is not a biblical text penned by a single author writing from start to finish; rather, it is an anthology, a carefully curated collection of thousand words of wisdom passed down through the generations.